U.S. Department of State Seal

 The U.S. Embassy maintains a list of doctors and hospitals.
 We do not endorse or recommend any specific medical provider or clinic.

 Medical Insurance: Make sure your health insurance plan provides coverage overseas.
-Most care providers overseas only accept cash payments.
-See our webpage for more information on insurance overseas.
+Most care providers overseas only accept cash payments up front, and you will have to seek reimbursement later from your medical insurance.
+See our webpage for more information on insurance providers for overseas coverage.
 Visit the U.S. Centers for Disease Control and Prevention for more information on type of insurance you should consider before you travel overseas.

 We strongly recommend supplemental insurance to cover medical evacuation.